 Understanding the elements of the working capital cycle within a business is therefore important in order to minimise this length and enable effective cash flow.

-The working capital cycle is calculated by taking the difference between the average number of days a business takes to pay suppliers and the average number of days a business takes to receive payment from their customers.
+The working capital cycle, also called the cash conversion cycle, is calculated by adding together the average number of days a business takes to get paid by its customers with the average number of days it holds inventory and then subtracting the average number of days that a business takes to pay its suppliers.

-The working capital cycle can be broken down into segments which can be seen in the following example.
+The working capital cycle can be broken down into three segments and calculated from financial information which is shown below.
 If a business is able to identify the time taken in each of these stages then actions can be identified to try to reduce any inefficient stages of the process.

 Stock control involves creating a balance between the need to maintain stock levels in order to fulfil customer orders and the cost of this.
 Stock control can involve a number of activities that may enable a business to manage stock more effectively.